-This CEN Workshop Agreement (CWA 17941:2022) has been developed in accordance with the CEN-CENELEC Guide 29 "CEN/CENELEC Workshop Agreements - A rapid way to standardization" and with the relevant provisions of CEN/CENELEC Internal Regulations - Part 2.
-It was approved by a Workshop of representatives of interested parties on 2022-09-30, the constitution of which was supported by CEN following the public call for participation made on 2022-02-25.
+This CEN Workshop Agreement has been developed in accordance with the CEN-CENELEC Guide 29 "CEN/CENELEC Workshop Agreements - A rapid prototyping to standardization" and with the relevant provisions of CEN/CENELEC Internal Regulations - Part 2.
+It was approved by a Workshop of representatives of interested parties on 2022-MM-DD, the constitution of which was supported by CEN following the public call for participation made on 2022-02-25.
 However, this CEN Workshop Agreement does not necessarily include all relevant stakeholders.

-The final text of this CEN Workshop Agreement was provided to CEN for publication on 2022-10-04.
+The final text of this CEN Workshop Agreement was provided to CEN for publication on 2022-MM-DD.
 Results incorporated in this CWA received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 792210.